Skip to main content

 How are we helping?

-EU humanitarian funding supports regions affected by conflict, epidemics, widespread food shortages, and high undernourishment rates among children.
+EU humanitarian funding supports populations affected by conflict, epidemics, widespread food shortages, and high undernourishment rates among children.
 It focuses primarily on covering basic needs, including:

 Humanitarian crises caused by conflict escalate rapidly.
 Through the rapid response mechanism, the EU supports organisations responding quickly to meet the basic needs of vulnerable people when they face specific shocks.

-In addition, the EU works to strengthen the preparedness of communities and authorities facing recurrent food and nutritional crises, natural hazards and population displacements.
+In addition, the EU works to strengthen the preparedness of communities and authorities facing:

 In light of the volatile security situation in Niger, the EU continues to advocate for a safe working environment for humanitarian workers, where respect for humanitarian principles and international humanitarian law provides the basis for the humanitarian agenda and response.